openmc-dev/openmc/docs/source/devguide/styleguide.rst

 Struct and class names should be CamelCase, e.g. ``HexLattice``.

-Functions (including member fuctions) should be lower-case with underscores, e.g. ``get_indices``.
+Functions (including member functions) should be lower-case with underscores, e.g. ``get_indices``.

 Local variables, global variables, and struct/class attributes should be